Angola Human Rights 2017 Report April 2018

-The constitution and law provide for the right of assembly; however, the government at times restricted this right.
+The constitution and law provide for the right of peaceful assembly, but the government regularly restricted this right.

-The government sometimes arbitrarily restricted associations it considered subversive by refusing to grant permits for organized activities.
-During the year opposition parties generally were permitted to organize and hold meetings; however, opposition officials continued to report minor obstructions to their free exercise of their parties’ right to meet.
+The government at times arbitrarily restricted the activities of associations it considered subversive by refusing to grant permits for organized activities.
+Authorities generally permitted opposition parties to organize and hold meetings.
+Nevertheless, opposition officials continued to report obstructions to the free exercise of their parties’ right to meet.

 c.
 Freedom of Religion

 See the Department of State’s International Religious Freedom Report at www.state.gov/religiousfreedomreport/.

 d.
 Freedom of Movement